poppa/sveltekit-svg/README.md

 <Logo />
 ```

-When used as a component you can also pas attributes to the SVG
+When used as a component you can also pass attributes to the SVG

 ```svelte
 <Logo width="200" />